MatteoHMarangoni/voice_to_chirp/README.md

 ## Trouble shooting
 Check if everything is connected the right way.
 Don't forget to connect the battery.
 You can always uncomment a serialprint to monitor what is happening.
-If it is the first time using a lolin S3 PRO you might need to boot the board first before it has a serial connection to your computer.
+Sometimes the board needs to be manually booted the first time to establish a serial connection.

 ## Schematics
 This is the full circuit diagram.